Wynteres History, Family Crest & Coats of Arms

 Early Origins of the Wynteres family

-Cumberland where they held a family seat and were Lords of the manor of Winder.
+The surname Wynteres was first found in Cumberland where they held a family seat and were Lords of the manor of Winder.
 This family name held considerable estates in both Cumberland and Westmorland.

 Early History of the Wynteres family